 🔆 Top tip

-You can make this lemon pepper dressing in a regular blender or a food processor.
-I wouldn’t recommend using a “bullet style” blender because you need to be able to stream the olive oil in while you’re mixing the base of the salad dressing.
+You can make this citrusy dressing in a regular blender or a food processor.
+I wouldn’t recommend using a “bullet style” blender because you need to be able to stream the olive oil in while you’re mixing the base of the vinaigrette.

 💭 q+a